aghorler/usap-a2-puppet/README.md

 # usap-a2-puppet

-Puppet scripts to configure Linux hosts (CentOS primarily, but also Ubuntu and Debain) to assignment specification.
+Puppet scripts to configure Linux hosts (CentOS primarily, but also Ubuntu and Debian) to assignment specification.

 ## Plagiarism notice